 cousins.

 13 | Manatee

-Aka Sea Cow, manatees demonstrate an intelligence similar to dolphins, though less in-your-face.
+Manatees, aka sea cows, demonstrate an intelligence similar to dolphins, although they’re less in-your-face.
 Unfortunately, their curiosity, coupled with intense coastal development, results in collisions with boat props, leading to maiming, disfigurement, or death.
 Many manatees show spiral scar tissue along their backs caused by ships lacking propellor guards.
-The U.S. Geological Survey predicts if boat mortality rates continue to increase, the population will not recover over the next century.
+The U.S. Geological Survey predicts if boat mortality rates continue to increase, the population will not make it to the next century.

+cousins.